-Authority Equals Asskicking: Student council president and, by the end of the first real arc, easiest the strongest person in the school.
+Authority Equals Asskicking: Student Council president and, by the end of the first real arc, easily the strongest person in the school.

 Awesomeness by Analysis: Before the genre shift, it was often shown that she had a military strength Sherlock Scan.
 For example, the way she found the saboteur of the racing girl bordered on Crazy-Prepared with steps like simply happening to read every newspaper every day.
 The End also works by analysis: It's noted that she can't copy Unknown Hero because of this.

 Badass in Distress: To preserve drama she's occasionally put out of commission or taken prisoner, but it's fairly clear that she's still capable of handling everything.

 Because You Were Nice to Me: She became friends with Zenkichi because he was the first person to tell her that her life had a purpose.
 It's later revealed that she was so happy that she proposed to him, but he rejected her.

 Berserk Button: Her friends and especially Zenkichi being put in serious danger can set off her berserker side.